Recommendations

 Senior Film Conservator

 The artistic legacy of E. Mason Hopper was forever changed by The Glorious Fool, the thematic layers of this 1922 classic invite a wider exploration of the genre.
-This list serves as a bridge to other Comedy experiences that are just as potent.
+This list serves as a bridge to other Romance experiences that are just as potent.

 Billy Grant, a wealthy young playboy, drunkenly crashes his car and appears near death.
 Afraid that his greedy and unpleasant relatives will get his estate, he convinces his nurse, Jane Brown, to marry him.
 When Billy regains his health, Jane finds herself in a situation she never imagined nor intended.